-Net interest income represents the difference between interest revenue derived from Credit and Transaction Services consumer loans and short-term investment assets and interest expense incurred to finance those assets.
-Credit and Transaction Services assets, consisting primarily of consumer loans, currently earn interest revenue at both fixed rates and market-indexed variable rates.
+Net interest income represents the difference between interest revenue derived from Credit Services consumer loans and short-term investment assets and interest expense incurred to finance those assets.
+Credit Services assets, consisting primarily of consumer loans, currently earn interest revenue at both fixed rates and market-indexed variable rates.
 The Company incurs interest expense at fixed and floating rates.
 Interest expense also includes the effects of interest rate contracts entered into by the Company as part of its interest rate risk management program.
 This program is designed to reduce the volatility of earnings resulting from changes in interest rates and is accomplished primarily through matched financing, which entails matching the repricing schedules of consumer loans and related financing.
-Net interest income decreased 31% in the quarter ended February 28, 1999 from the comparable period of 1998.
-The decrease was predominately due to lower average levels of owned consumer loans and a lower yield on general purpose credit card loans.
-The decrease in owned general purpose credit card loans was primarily due to the sale of the operations of SPS, the sale of POS and the discontinuance of the BRAVO Card in fiscal 1998.
-The lower yield on general purpose credit card loans during the quarter was due to the effect of changes in the interest rates on the Company's variable loan portfolio primarily associated with a decrease in the prime rate in the fourth quarter of fiscal 1998.
+Net interest income decreased 23% and 27% in the quarter and six month period ended May 31, 1999 from the comparable periods of fiscal 1998.
+The decreases in both periods were predominately due to lower average levels of owned consumer loans and a lower yield on these loans.
+The decrease in owned consumer loans in both periods was due to the sale of the operations of SPS, the sale of POS, and the discontinuance of the BRAVO Card in fiscal 1998, and a higher level of securitized Discover Card loans.
+The lower yield during both periods was due to a lower yield on Discover Card loans coupled with the exclusion of SPS and POS loans from the Company's portfolio.
+The lower yield on Discover Card loans was due to the effect of changes in the interest rates on the Company's variable loan portfolio, primarily associated with a decrease in the prime rate in the fourth quarter of fiscal 1998.

-During the first quarter of fiscal 1999 the Company made a strategic decision to reprice a substantial portion of its existing credit card receivables to a fixed interest rate beginning with the cardmembers' March 1999 billing cycle.
+The Company repriced a substantial portion of its existing credit card receivables to a range of fixed interest rates beginning with cardmembers' March 1999 billing cycle.
 The Company believes that the repricing will not have a material impact on net interest income, or its interest rate risk exposure, because of the Company's matched financing objectives and because the Company has the ability to exercise its rights, with notice to cardmembers, to adjust the interest rate the cardmember pays at the Company's discretion.
 Given this strategic decision, the Company's interest rate sensitivity analysis now incorporates a pricing strategy that assumes an appropriate repricing of fixed rate credit card receivables to reflect the market interest rate environment, the Company's liability management policy and competitive factors.

-The following tables present analyses of Credit and Transaction Services average balance sheets and interest rates for the quarters ended February 28, 1999 and 1998 and changes in net interest income during those periods:
+The following tables present analyses of Credit Services average balance sheets and interest rates for the quarters and six month periods ended May 31, 1999 and 1998 and changes in net interest income during those periods: